When you tell people that your children are learning Latin, you get a variety of responses.

 I think that if my older son were just now starting Latin, Visual Latin would be at the top of my list.
 (And I have 3 more children who will be studying Latin in the future.)

 The good news is, you can take a look at this program for yourself before you buy it.
-Visual Latin allows you to download free sample lessons.
-Or, if you don’t want to download lessons, you can watch a complete lesson on their website.
+Visual Latin allows you to view free sample lessons.

-Disclosure: I receiving 10 lessons of Visual Latin to review.
+Disclosure: I received 10 lessons of Visual Latin to review.
 I was not compensated for this review.
 All opinions expressed are my own.
+This post contains affiliate links.